After lunch at Benss Cafe, we walked along Victoria Dr. a bit to help digestion. Ben likes to walk after a meal. Not so much for the boys.

 Saint Germain Bakery has a good selection of cakes from cheesecake, tiramisu, fruit cake, mouse cake, etc. You can buy a whole cake or buy in slices.

 The birthday person picked a Chestnut Cake after a long look at the choices.
-A 6″ cake costs … More on following page.
-Click here to continue reading
+A 6″ cake costs … Continue reading

 Polly and I were able to resume our cake meet after a month of break since the winter break.
 Polly had been busy at work since the beginning of the year.

 It’s been a while we did not go for sweet treats.
 So, we went to Uprising Breads Bakery on West Broadway to satisfy our sweet tooth.
 Street meter parking is available along west Broadway.
 We noticed that the meter parking is strictly enforced because we saw a parking enforcement officer going around checking the meter and issuing ticket for those who violated the parking.